Property Investment Return

 Please let me introduce myself.
 I am a fellow property investor with 15 years’ industry experience who also has a driving passion to make a real difference to the standards of property management in Brisbane.

 At Beyond Property Management, our passion is to see a change of focus…from volume-driven processes to personalised service focused on maximising the client’s return on investment.

 At Beyond Property Management, our business model was created from a core understanding of what investors want from a Property Manager.
 This is coupled with a deep and passionate understanding of why there is so often a gap in our industry between what the investor wants, and what service the mainstream industry delivers.

 And so we decided to ‘be the change we wanted to see’.

-In launching our business model, we drew from our experiences as active property investors and managers of over twelve years, to develop a property management service that is value-adding to clients.
+In launching our business, we drew from our experiences as active property investors and managers of many years, to develop a property management service that is value-adding to clients.
 We put together our list of 10 Top Strategies for maximising returns and minimising risk in investing.